rickosborne/skyline/story/connection/822-delta3b-voice.md

 Experimenting on humans, therefore, has allowed it to try new things it could not even consider before.
 It is, however, still just mashing genes together to see what happens.

+### Destroying the Voice

+Players may be curious what it would take to shut down the Cauldron.
+It's not presented as an option in the story, but _Skyline_ presumes that characters with sufficient time to pore over the interface between their Corruptor Override Controllers and the Cauldron Control Pylon(s), would be able to figure how to instruct it to cease operations.
+There's no canon answer, in either _Skyline_ or _Horizon_, to whether this would be temporary or permanent.

+Having said that, the story points to the idea that the Cauldron has self-repair facilities built into it.
+This is intended to make it look like destroying the facility would be very difficult, taking hundreds of people working in concert faster than the facility could repair itself.

+Particularly clever players might suggest "rebooting" the Cauldron, hoping to purge the influences of the Derangement, resetting any AIs present to their uncorrupted states.
+Whether you allow this or not is up to you, but there are no story hooks for it.
+_Skyline_ presumes such reboots might clean up anything from the last few days, but would not have a lasting impact on the functioning of the Cauldron or any AIs working there.